-Cunningham N, Abhyankar P, Cowie J, Galinsky J & Methven K (2017) Regenerative medicine: Stroke survivor and carer views and motivations towards a proposed stem cell clinical trial using placebo neurosurgery (Forthcoming/Available Online), Health Expectations.
+Citation Cunningham N, Abhyankar P, Cowie J, Galinsky J & Methven K (2018) Regenerative medicine: Stroke survivor and carer views and motivations towards a proposed stem cell clinical trial using placebo neurosurgery, Health Expectations, 21 (1), pp. 367-378.

 Few studies explore stroke survivor views and motivations towards stem cell therapy (SCT).
 This qualitative study explores the views and motivations of both stroke survivors and their partners/carers towards a proposed 2-arm Phase III Randomised Controlled Trial (RCT) comparing intracerebral insertion of stem cells with placebo neurosurgery in stroke survivors with disability.